addu390/addu390.github.io/_posts/2021-03-27-privacy-case.md

 Well, at the end of it, it was a fun project to work on, and more importantly, understanding the complexities in prototyping and factors to consider to launch it to an open market was worth the time spent 🚀

-Ohh yeah 🤪, I did sell a few at [eagle-eye-iphone-8](https://thenextbigproject.com/product/eagle-eye-iphone-8/)
+Ohh yeah 🤪, I did sell a few back in 2019